edwardBenedict/RC-Hands-Ons/RC-HO-07-Router/RC-HO-07-Router-Teacher.md

 - Part 2 - Install React Router

-- Part 3 - Routing
+- Part 3 - Create an `App.js` Component

+- Part 4 - Let's Create Three Component

+- Part 5 - The Router `<BrowserRouter>`

+- Part 6 - Add The Components and Routes In The `App.js` File

 ### Part 1 - What is React Router?